The Art of Japanese Tea: A Gentle Ritual for Body and Mind

 🌸 Wakoucha – Japan’s Gentle Black Tea

-• When to enjoy: Morning or afternoon.
+When to enjoy: Morning or afternoon—basically whenever you’d reach for coffee

 Japan’s Top Tea Brands to Try